Skip to Content

 Period activewear – leggings and shorts with built-in protection – are also having a moment.
 Like the best period pants, they’re designed to absorb and hold menstrual blood to prevent leaking, so you can focus on your performance and keep moving throughout your cycle.

-Given that Summer running gear sale because of their period, and three out of five skip sports due to fear of period leakage, these new-gen garments are a welcome addition to the menstrual market.
+Given that one in two teenage girls drop out of sports because of their period, and three out of five skip sports due to fear of period leakage, these new-gen garments are a welcome addition to the menstrual market.

 The big question, though: do they actually work?
-To help you make the switch from single-use sanitary pads to these eco-friendly alternatives, our Runner’s World Lab Best for running.
+To help you make the switch from single-use sanitary pads to these eco-friendly alternatives, our Runner’s World Lab but that’s down to personal preference.

 Scroll on for in-depth reviews of our favourites, plus everything you need to know about leak-proof products.
 In a hurry?
 Here are our top picks at a glance: